Intika-Linux-Proxy/SNI-SSL-Proxy/README.md

 SMTPs: 465, 587
 ```

-## Domain Filter ##
+## Multiple Filter ##

-Domain names filter can by achieved by running multiple instances of sniproxy under different local IPs to handle different domains routing to different location
+Domain names filter (each domain go through different Socks) can by achieved by running multiple instances of sniproxy under different local IPs to handle different domains routing to different location

 Example :
 ```